 -Gary from Houston, Texas, listens to Kim's national radio show on 950 AM KPRC

 A. The recommended lifespan of a computer is about four years, Gary.
-If you keep it in good shape, of course, it can last longer and still do the job, especially if you regularly follow these three steps to speed it up.
+If you keep it in good shape, of course, it can last longer and still do the job, especially if you regularly follow these steps to speed it up.
 But you do have an increased risk of hardware failure, especially with the hard drive.

 That being said, after years of increasing bloat, Microsoft made the bold decision to have its new operating systems be MORE efficient.
 That's mainly because it was aiming Windows more heavily at the mobile market and weaker mobile hardware, but it works in your favor for desktops and laptops as well.

 Any computer that runs Windows 7, 8, or even later Vista machines, should be able to run Windows 10 just as well.
 This author is running Windows 10 on a system with a high-end Core 2 processor from 2008 and it runs just fine.
 Of course, other parts of that computer have been upgraded over the years.

 Let's take a look at what upgrades you'll want to make and how it will compare cost-wise and trouble-wise to just buying a new computer.

 To find out what upgrades you need, grab a free program called Speccy.
 This will give you important information about your computer like what processor you have, how much RAM is installed, whether your motherboard supports SATA and much more.

 First, look at your processor, specifically if it supports 64-bit operating systems.
 If it is 32-bit only, then you really need to upgrade it.
 Windows 10 has a 32-bit version, but it's really meant to be run as 64-bit.
 Also, if you want to have more than 3 gigabytes of RAM - and you do - you need a 64-bit operating system.